jack-mil/gruvy-discord/README.md

 This theme uses special fonts.
 You'll have to either install them or change the fonts in the CSS file.

+> Note: Fira Code is now served in the CSS, so no need to install that.
+The bitmap TTF font `Terminus (TTF)` is still required.
+Font will fallback to default otherwise

 Fonts used:
 - [`Terminus (TTF)`](https://files.ax86.net/terminus-ttf/) (main font)
 - [`Fira Code`](https://github.com/tonsky/FiraCode) (code blocks)

 ### Installation